SciML/DiffEqDocs.jl/docs/src/examples/beeler_reuter.md

 end
 ```

-The intracelleular calcium is not technically a gating variable, but we can use a similar explicit exponential integrator for it.
+The intracellular calcium is not technically a gating variable, but we can use a similar explicit exponential integrator for it.

 ```julia
 function update_C_cpu(g, d, f, v, Δt)